anoushk1234/GitBook/shadow-infrastructure-overview/the-shadow-net/shadow-realms.md

 ## How does a Shadow Realm work?

 {% hint style="warning" %}
 Please note, this is meant to communicate the general feel and flow.
-The specifics are always subject to change if we come up with a better way to implement.
+The specifics are always subject to change if we come up with a better implementation.
 {% endhint %}

 1. Shadow Realm creation begins on the Solana Mainnet.
 To create a Shadow Realm a transaction is signed on Solana Mainnet via the Shadow Net smart contract and that transaction signature is validated and stored on chain.